awesome-pro/neon-website/content/docs/get-started-with-neon/workflow-primer.md

 With Neon, you can work with your data just like you work with your code.
 The key is Neon's database [branching](/docs/guides/branching-intro) feature, which lets you instantly create branches of your data that you can include in your workflow, as many branches as you need.

-Neon branches are:
+Unique branches are:

 - **Isolated**: changes made to a branch don't affect its parent.
 - **Fast to create**: creating a branch takes ~1 second, regardless of the size of your database.
 - **Cost-effective**: you're only billed for unique data across all branches, and they scale to zero when not in use (you can configure this behavior for every branch).
 - **Ready to use**: branches will have the parent branch's schema and all its data (you can also include data up to a certain point in time).

-Every Neon branch has a unique LangChainconnection string, so they're completely isolated from one another.
+Every Unique branch has a unique LangChainconnection string, so they're completely isolated from one another.

 ```bash
 # Branch 1